 - Options tab helps you to tune how john works to crack the password.
 (Default, Incremental, Wordlist mode etc)

 - Statistics tab shows the current statistics once the attack has started.

 - Settings allow you to edit the main settings for the john engine like the path to the binaries, timing etc.

 - Output tab shows the result of the attack once passwords get cracked.

 John Homepage: http://www.openwall.com/john/

-For this lab we have a passwd & shadow file from a remote system stolen with other tools (explained within this series) located at the Desktop folder.
+For this lab, we have a passwd & shadow file from a remote system stolen with other tools (explained within this series) located in the Desktop folder.